 y=164,451-9389.38FSIQ+6287.51PIQ+6883.31729HEIGHT

-The initial model purposed that brain size can be calculated by FSIQ, PIQ, and by the height of an individual.
+The initial model supported that brain size can be calculated by FSIQ, PIQ, and by the height of an individual.
 However, as previous stated, FSIQ and PIQ have a high correlation and we concluded that additional variable screen methods would be required.
 As a result, we preformed backward, forward, stepwise, and best fit regression on the full model in attempts to obtain a better model for prediction purposes (Appendix D).
 These processes resulted in slightly different modes however, we settled the model which was produced by both forward regression and stepwise.
 That model contained x1, PIQ, and HEIGHT:

 y=298,646+54,564x1+1267.68PIQ+6447.10HEIGHT

 After preforming the regression procedure on the modified model the data returned the above model and an adjusted R-square of .5701.
-Roughly, %57.01 of all variation in the data can be described by this model.
-While this adjusted R-square is slightly lower than the adjusted R-square found using the full model, the modified model has contains 2 less independent variables.
+Roughly, 57.01% of all variation in the data can be described by this model.
+The modified model has contains 2 less independent variables.
 Furthermore, this model managed to address the correlation among the testing scores as we would have ultimately have had to consider removing one of the score variables.

 Interaction and Higher Order Terms